thesephist/oak/README.md

 ```
 // file read
-// technically not accurate b/c open can fail, but you get the point
 with file := open('name.txt') fn(evt) if evt.type {
 	:error -> std.println(evt.message)
 	_ -> with read(file, 0, -1) fn(evt) {